Birth Death Swap population in random environment and aggregation with two timescales: Convergence in distribution of the demographic processes in random environment

 Each individual in subgroup $i$ can die at a stochastic individual rate $d^i_t$.
 The favorable subgroup 1 has a lower death rate: $d^1_t \leq d^2_t$ a.s.
 Birth intensity functionals are also assumed to be linear (each individual gives birth at rate $b_t$ which is the same in both subgroup), with immigration at the stochastic rate $\lambda_t$.

-When the population size increases individuals swap more often to the unfavorable habitat (type 2), at a rate proportional to the population size $z^\natural =z^1 + z^2$, while, individuals swap from subgroup 2 to subgroup 1 at a ``constant'' stochastic rate, so that:
+When the population size increases individuals swap more often to the unfavorable habitat (type 2), for instance due to lack of ressources, at a rate proportional to the population size $z^\natural =z^1 + z^2$, while, individuals swap from subgroup 2 to subgroup 1 at a ``constant'' stochastic rate, so that:

-When the habitat fragmentation is important, individuals migrates frequently between the different patches,which can for instance impact the population viability ( see e.g. \cite{PICHANCOURT2006}).
-This situation is described by the two timescales BDS:
+When the habitat fragmentation is important, individuals migrates frequently between the different patches, which impact the population viability (\cite{PICHANCOURT2006}).
+This situation is described by the two timescale BDS: